redbadger/crux/docs/src/part-1/shell/ios/index.md

 {{#include ../../../../../examples/simple_counter/iOS/SimpleCounter/core.swift}}
 ```

-This is mostly just serialisation code.
+This is mostly just serialization code.
 But the `processEffect` method is interesting.
 That is where effect execution goes.
 At the moment the switch statement has a single
-lonely instance updating the view model whenever the `.render` variant is requested,
+lonely case updating the view model whenever the `.render` variant is requested,
 but you can add more in here later, as you expand your `Effect` type.

 ### Build a basic view